 Basque Country

-- The Basque Country, with 2.22 million inhabitants, 4.6% of the total, is the region with the seventh largest population in Spain.
+- The Basque Country, with 2.23 million inhabitants (4.6% of the total), is the region with the eighth largest population in Spain.

-- The region's total GDP is 79.350 billion euros, representing 5.9% of Spanish GDP, which is the fifth highest of all regions in the country.
+- The Autonomous Community’s total GDP is 79.350 billion euros, representing 5.9% of Spanish GDP, so it has the fifth highest GDP in Spain.

 - GDP per capita (35,832 euros) is the second highest in Spain (27.2% higher than the country as a whole). Álava is the province with the highest GDP per capita in the country, 50.5% above the average.

-- The Basque Country's productive sectors are notable for the relative importance of the manufacturing industry (21.2% of GDP vs. 12.8% on average nationwide), ranked second in the country, behind Navarre: it accounts for 10% of Spain's manufacturing output, most notably in the manufacture of machinery, capital goods, metal products and transport equipment.
-However, the contribution made by services and, above all, agriculture is below average.
+- The Basque Country’s productive sectors are notable for the relative importance of the manufacturing industry (21.2% of GDP vs. 12.5% on average nationwide), ranked second in the country, behind Navarre.
+It accounts for 10% of Spain’s manufacturing output, primarily manufacturing machinery, capital goods, metal products and transport equipment.
+However, the contribution made by services and, above all, agriculture is far below average.

-- Its strong focus on industry explains the high proportion of regional GDP accounted for by exports of goods (41.0%) – almost 12 points higher than the national average.
-It has total export sales of 32.556 billion euros (2022), 8.4% of Spanish exports.
-The main goods exported are: motor vehicles (16.5% of the total), iron and steel (12.2%) and industrial machinery (10.8%).
-The region exports 20% of the country's industrial machinery, 31% of its iron and steel and 44% of its tyres and inner tubes.
+- Its strong focus on industry explains why exports of goods account for a high proportion of regional GDP (41.0%) – almost 12 points above the national average.
+It has total export sales of 32.640 billion euros (2023), 8.5% of all Spanish exports.
+The main goods exported are motor vehicles (18.5% of the total) and capital goods, especially industrial machinery (11.7%) and transport equipment (10.8%).
+The region exports 20% of the country’s industrial machinery, 33% of its iron and steel and 41% of its tyres and inner tubes.

 Table of structural indicators